HeyBlack233/RepeaterSoundMod/README.md

   - Used to set the message that will display on screen in `DISABLED` interaction mode.
   - Please note that the quotes outside of `<message>` are necessary.

+### Mod Menu

+Repeater Sound Mod provides a config screen in [Mod Menu](https://modrinth.com/mod/modmenu) if [Cloth Config API](https://modrinth.com/mod/cloth-config) is installed.

 ### Config File

-After the first initialize of the mod, a config file `repeatersound[version].json` will be created in the game's `config` directory.
+After the first initialize of the mod, a config file `repeatersound.json` will be created in the game's `config` directory.
 You can edit this file manually if you want.